FAQ - Burnett et al. v. National Association of Realtors®, et al.

 The Court has not decided whether Plaintiffs or Defendants are correct.
 By establishing the Class and issuing this Notice, the Court is not suggesting that Plaintiffs will win or lose this case.
 Plaintiffs and the Class must still prove their claims at trial.

-Plaintiffs are asking for the Court to rule that the rules created and implemented by Defendants are anticompetitive, and that they violate federal and Missouri law.
+Plaintiffs are asking for the Court to rule that the rules created and implemented by Defendants are anticompetitive, and that they violate federal law.
 Plaintiffs are also asking the Court to require Defendants to reimburse home sellers any commission they paid to the broker or agent representing the buyer in their transaction.

 No money or benefits are available now because the Court has not yet decided whether Defendants did anything wrong, and no Defendant has agreed to a settlement with Plaintiffs.
 There is no guarantee that money or benefits ever will be obtained.
 If they are, you will be notified about how to ask for a share.